ryancog/ProffieConfig/docs/blades.md

 # SubBlades

-This is a list, in the case of NeoPixel blades, where any created subblades will be listed for configuration.
+This is a list, in the case of NeoPixel blades, where any created subblades will be displayed for configuration.
 If there are any, there must be at least two (otherwise there's no point).

 Clicking "+" will add a new subblade, clicking "-" will remove the currently-selected subblade.
 If there are only two subblades, "-" will remove both, but this will not remove the parent blade or its configuration.